fabric8io/fabric8/docs/runFabric.md

 ### Start OpenShift

-Then you can start it up:
+Then you can start it up; you can run this anywhere you like really:

     $ openshift start --listenAddr=$OPENSHIFT_HOST:8080